-To check CPU Performance need to check Cache Memory Size, L3 or L2?
-But first know What is cache memory and what does cached data mean?
-What is l3 cache and l2 cache?
-You can also say it l3 cache Vs l2 cache or difference between l3 cache and l2 cache.
+Check CPU Cache Memory: To check CPU Performance need to check Cache Memory Size, L3 or L2?
+But first, know What is cache memory and what does cached data mean?
+What are l3 cache and l2 cache?
+You can also say it is l3 cache Vs l2 cache or the difference between l3 cache and l2 cache.
 We often see the information about l3 cache and l2 cache at the time of purchasing a Laptop/Desktop.
-It’s just after specification of Processor on Windows 10, 8.1 or 7.
-This is a small guide to Check CPU Cache Memory in Windows 10, 8.1 and 7.
-In 3 steps you’ll learn how to view cached pages size in Windows 10.
+It’s just after the specification of the Processor on Windows 10, 8.1, or 7.
+This is a small guide to Checking CPU Cache Memory in Windows 10, 8.1, and 7.
+In 3 steps you’ll learn how to view cached pages size in Windows 11/10.

-Have you every tried to check L2 and L3 cache memory size of your Processor?
+Have you ever tried to check the L2 and L3 cache memory size of your Processor?
 We are going to describe these 3 steps with an example of Windows 10 but these all steps are also useful for Windows 8.1 or 7 or upcoming versions.
-Though any Laptop/Desktop are not coming with L1 cache Size Processor so, no-need to discuses about L1.
-The L3 cache Size is the latest and the price of L3 cache Size is also a little high.
-But we have listed top 5 best L3 Cache Size having Laptops under $500 only, here.
+Though any Laptop/Desktop is not coming with an L1 cache Size Processor, no need to discuss L1.
+The L3 cache Size is the latest and the price of the L3 cache size is also a little high.
+But we have listed the top 5 best L3 Cache Sizes having Laptops under $500 only, here.

 What is Cache Memory (cache size)

 The L2, L3 cache memory is a part of the Computer Processor which helps our computer system to store instant data inside processor memory instead of RAM.
 Having a large number of L2, L3 cache memory Computer Processor(CPU = Central Processing Unit) can work faster than the least Cache memory CPU.